microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group-post-groups.md

 ### Example 2: Create a group with owners and members

-The following example creates a Microsoft 365 group with an owner and members specified.
+The following example creates a Security group with an owner and members specified.
 Note that a maximum of 20 relationships, such as owners and members, can be added as part of group creation.
 You can subsequently add more members by using the [add member](group-post-members.md) API or JSON batching.

 #### Request